Generating leads is one of the most important aspects of marketing — and frankly, growing your business.

 You can’t capture leads without forms.
 Forms will collect contact information from a visitor in exchange for an offer.

-And you actually can't have all of the above components without a website.
-It's the foundation of all your growth efforts and should be your priority if you're looking to gain quality leads.
-That's because more than 70% of today's B2B buyers are millennials — they're tech savvy and researching suppliers online now more than ever.
+More than 70% of today's B2B buyers are millennials — they're tech savvy and researching suppliers online now more than ever, which is why these elements are so crucial.
 Here are some additional reasons and B2B marketing stats why an updated website matters for lead generation:

 - 67% of buyers rely more on website research to make purchasing decisions than they did a year ago